danielsaidi/website_danielsaidi/_posts/2019/2019-10-28-app-store-submission-fails-with-carthage-for-spm-generated-projects.md

 tags:   catalina beta swift-ui
 ---

-If you have a Swift Package Manager open source library and use `swift package generate-xcodeproj` to generate an Xcode project, App Store will reject any apps that pull in your library with Carthage.
+If you have a Swift Package Manager library and use `swift package generate-xcodeproj` to generate an Xcode project, App Store will reject any apps that pull in your library with Carthage.
 This blog post will show you how to fix this.

 ## Background